 How To Store Your Nut Milk

-Store the nut milk in sealed containers and place it in the refrigerator for up to 4 days.
-You can save the nut pulp for other uses, and don't throw it away!
-One way you can use it is to add it to your baked goods.
+Store the homemade nut milk in sealed containers and place it in the refrigerator for up to 4 days.
+You can save the leftover nut pulp for other uses, and don't throw it away!
+Incorporating it into your baked goods is an excellent way to utilize it.